vimvq1987/vimvq1987.github.io/_posts/2025-10-29-rethink-your-clustered-index.markdown

 )
 ```

-D> I did some modifications to the table.
+> I did some modifications to the table.
 Originally it has some `nvarchar(max)` columns, which I think is a bad design choice.
 Unless if you are absolutely sure you need some very long values, it should generally be avoided.
 For starter you can't add an index to a `nvarchar(max)`, and it opens the database to abuse

 and here is the query